cdklabs/construct-hub/README.md

 more information about the available flags, check the documentation for
 <https://github.com/cdklabs/construct-hub-webapp/>.

+#### AppRegistry

+By default, an AppRegistry application will be created that is associated with the stack you put the `ConstructHub` construct in.

 ## :raised_hand: Contributing

 If you are looking to contribute to this project, but don't know where to start,